Tax Free Savings

 Click here to visit the Government of Canada's TFSA information page online for the most up-to-date information.

-*The Credit Union Deposit Insurance Corporation of British Columbia, a government corporation, guarantees all BC credit union deposits.
+*The Credit Union Deposit Insurance Corporation of British Columbia, a statutory corporation, fully guarantees all deposits.
 Credit Union equity shares and investments such as mutual funds or RSP equity plans are not covered by deposit insurance.

 **Securities and securities related financial planning are offered through Qtrade Advisor, a division of Qtrade Securities Inc., Member of the Canadian Investor Protection Fund.
 Mutual funds and securities related financial planning are also offered through Qtrade Asset Management Inc., Member MFDA.